andigruhler/diary/README.md

     h, left   go left by 1 day
     l, right  go right by 1 day

+    N         go to the previous diary entry n         go to the next diary entry

     g         go to the first date
     G         go to the last date